 #3 Relevance and context

-Information displayed by smart glasses or other AR devices can react to the changing environment and external triggers: location, verbal and gesture commands, QR codes, physical objects and even noise around.
+Information displayed by smart glasses or other AR devices can react to the changing environment and external triggers: location, verbal and gesture commands, QR code, physical objects and even noise around.
 This allows to expose step-by-step instructions depending on users’ progress:

 #4 Mobility & hands-free usage